thowes/storythings/README.md

 # README

-This README for Storythings app.
+This README for Storythings web app.
 Very early version available in storythings.herokuapps.com.

 Things you may want to cover: